 - Enable your inside sales and field sales team with the solution

-If you and your sales team need help with cold email and deliverability, reach out to your Director of Revenue, Jeff Grice.
+If you and your sales team need help with cold email and deliverability, schedule time on our calendar.
 He’d be happy to schedule a Lunch and Learn session!